franciscovillaescusa/CMD/docs/source/download.rst

 Download
 ========

-All CMD data is hosted in the Rusty cluster of the `Flatiron Institute <https://www.simonsfoundation.org/flatiron>`_, and can be downloaded in two different ways:
+All CMD data is hosted on the Rusty cluster of the `Flatiron Institute <https://www.simonsfoundation.org/flatiron>`_, and can be downloaded in two different ways:

 - Via `globus <https://app.globus.org/file-manager?origin_id=2be3b3c6-d752-11eb-8131-bbca43030bb4&origin_path=%2F>`_.
 - Via `url <https://users.flatironinstitute.org/~fvillaescusa/priv/v0lBajuAlt1am6RxCiK0u0Whe9J20/CMC>`_.

 While with the url the transfer is simple and convenient, it can be slow and unstable.
-We recommend using globus as it is the fastest and more reliable way to transfer the data.
+We recommend using globus as it is the faster and more reliable way to transfer the data.

 Structure
 ---------